Estimating Condition Number with Graph Neural Networks: Numerical Experiments

 \section{Numerical Experiments}

 We evaluate the performance of our method against standard approaches for condition number estimation.
 Unless otherwise noted, all methods are implemented in PyTorch.
 Experiments and timing measurements were performed on a server equipped with 1 TB of RAM, dual Intel Xeon Gold 6330 processors (56 cores and 112 threads per processor, 2.00 GHz base frequency), and four NVIDIA A100 GPUs (80 GB PCIe each).
-All computations were executed on the GPUs.
+All computations were executed on the a single GPU.

-There are no standard solutions for evaluating condition number for sparse matrices in GPU, particularly in Python environment.
-The direct call for calculating condition number in Pytorch, there is well-established one called \texttt{torch.linalg.cond}; In PyTorch, \texttt{torch.linalg.cond} currently does not automatically apply sparse optimizations for sparse matrices.
-Besides, PyTorch currently does not have sparse LU decomposition.
-Its internal implementation is based on {dense matrices}, using SVD (singular value decomposition) or $2$-norm/$\infty$-norm computations.